-Black Beacon Books is an independent publisher founded in Brisbane, Australia, in 2013.
+Black Beacon Books is an independent publisher founded in Brisbane, Australia, in 2013 and now based in Saint-Nazaire, France.
 We publish imaginative and thought-provoking fiction that falls into the genres of mystery, suspense, psychological horror, adventure, and the just plain weird.
 We aim to provide our readers with tales that entertain and, at the same time, have something to say about society and the human condition.
 We are also particularly interested in supporting Australian writers.
 Our potential customers and contributors should be aware that, unlike many publishing houses, Black Beacon Books only releases titles that are of the highest quality in terms of content, editing, and design.

 Why the name?
 There are many tropes and symbols used in fiction of a dark and mysterious nature.
 Amongst them, we have keys, mirrors, telescopes, treasure chests, secret passages, graveyards, skulls, churches, castles, caves, telescopes, clocks, the moon, oil lamps and candles, and, of course, beacons and lighthouses.
 The beacon or lighthouse conjures a setting of darkness, for in daylight they are rendered almost useless.
 In this darkness, they have a role to play, a crucial role, and that is to either warn away or beckon nearer.
 That is also the role of Black Beacon Books, to thrust the reader into mystery and darkness whilst providing a distant and guiding light, one that can be seen atop cliffs rising up from a troubled sea or on the peaks of wild mountains.
 We want stories that both warn you of impending danger and draw you into the worlds they create.

 If you want to buy a gripping read, visit our shop.